Library: Policy

 (viii) Changes in household circumstances not related to the penalty imposed by another federal, state, local welfare, or public means-tested assistance program are not affected by the provision in (A) of this paragraph.

-(x) SNAP sanctions extending beyond one year must be reviewed at least annually to determine if the sanction continues to apply.
+(x) SNAP sanctions extending beyond one year are reviewed at least annually to determine if the sanction continues to apply.

 (3) Veterans', disability, worker's or unemployment compensation payments, and striker's benefits.
 Veterans', disability, worker's or unemployment compensation payments, and striker's benefits are considered as unearned income. • 9

 (5) Grants, dividends, royalty, and interest payments.
 Payments from government sponsored programs, such as Agricultural Stabilization and Conservation Service Programs, grants, dividends, royalties, interest, and all other direct money payments from any source construed to be a gain or profit are considered as unearned income.
-The household must provide proof of income from these sources so income can be averaged to determine monthly countable income.
+The household must provide proof of income from these sources, so the worker may average income to determine monthly countable income.

 (6) Monies withdrawn or dividends that are or could be received by a household from trust funds.
 Monies withdrawn or dividends from a trust the household has the option of receiving as income or reinvesting in trust funds considered to be excludable resources are considered income in the month they become available to the household unless otherwise exempt, per OAC 340:50-7-22.